Is Coconut Oil Pulling Safe for Your Teeth?

 So instead, think of coconut oil pulling as an added piece to your oral health routine, NOT a replacement.

 Coconut oil pulling hasn’t been around 3,000 years for no reason.
 Here are the beneficial facts about coconut oil pulling:

-Properly known as halitosis, bad breath is caused by the smell of chemicals and gases produced by bacteria in your mouth.
+Properly known as halitosis… This text opens a new tab to the WebMD website…, bad breath is caused by the smell of chemicals and gases produced by bacteria in your mouth.
 As mentioned above, coconut oil pulling can remove bacteria from your mouth, which can reduce your chance of bad breath.

 So, is coconut oil pulling safe for your teeth?

-Based on the research today, coconut oil pulling can be used as a safe addition to your oral hygiene routine.
+Based on the research today… This text opens a new tab to the Ask the Dentist website…… This text opens a new tab to the Ask the Dentist website…, coconut oil pulling can be used as a safe addition to your oral hygiene routine.